Democrat Elissa Slotkin to seek Michigan’s open Senate seat

 Republicans have taken just one of Michigan’s last 15 Senate races, winning an open seat in 1994.

 Slotkin’s Senate run creates an open House race in the 7th Congressional District in 2024.
-Barrett, who lost to Slotkin by five percentage points in the House district last year, has also been encouraged by Republicans to seek Stabenow’s seat.
+Barrett, who lost to Slotkin by 5 percentage points in their House contest last year, plans to run in the district again in 2024, with an announcement expected in the coming weeks, spokesman Jason Cabel Roe confirmed on Monday.